ricedust/p5-inkweaver/README.md

 ![image](https://github.com/ricedust/p5-inkweaver/assets/62413269/e94055cc-40a4-4177-8ef4-15a8419cc1a0)

 Inkweaver is a generative art tool for creating spontaneous line art.
 By adjusting the brush properties, you can create anything from methodical, textured doodles to freeflowing, sporadic lineography.
-You can find examples in the [gallery](#gallery).
+You can find examples in the [gallery](#gallery) below.

 ## How To Use